Adam Air: Warnings and subsequent shutdown

 On March 16, 2007, the Indonesian government announced the shut down of an unspecified Indonesian air carrier.
 Although no details were immediately released, it was revealed that the airline had had a string of recent accidents, making Adam Air a likely candidate.
 One official from the airline, speaking anonymously as he was not permitted to speak to the press, said that Adam Air was "prepared for the worst."
 It was announced on March 22 that Adam Air was one of seven airlines that would lose their licences within three months unless they could improve their safety standards.
 The other six airlines involved were Bouraq Indonesia Airlines, Transwisata Prima Aviation, Tri-MG Intra Asia Airlines, Manunggal Air Services, Jatayu Airlines and Kartika Airlines.
 All fifty-four of Indonesia's airlines were told to make some improvements.

 It was reported on June 28, 2007, that Adam Air would escape shutdown and had upgraded its safety rating to the middle tier.
-By then, four airlines had their licences revoked and five others were grounded pending improvements.
+By then, four airlines had had their licences revoked and five others were grounded pending improvements.

 As reported on the local news, Adam Air reduced many of its flights.
 Adam Air decreased its frequencies to only several flights departing both from Jakarta Airport and Surabaya Airport.

 On 16 March 2008, Adam Air was given 21 days by the Indonesian government to decide whether to close down after safety concerns prompted an investment group to unload its 50 percent stake in the airline.
 The following day, the president of Adam Air announced that more than half of the fleet had been seized after the airline defaulted on payments.

 "Out of 22 planes, now we only have 10 because 12 of them have been declared in default.
 The other 10 have been declared in default as well, but I'm still trying to work out a way to restructure the payments," Adam Suherman was quoted as saying.

-On 18 March 2008, after the accident at Batam, in which a Boeing 737 skidded off the runway while landing, the Indonesian government suspended Adam Air's Air Operator Certificate and gave them three months to show safety improvements.
+On 18 March 2008, after an accident at Batam, in which a Boeing 737 skidded off the runway while landing, the Indonesian government suspended Adam Air's Air Operator Certificate and gave them three months to show safety improvements.

 On 18 June 2008, the Indonesian government revoked Adam Air's operator certificate, and the airline ceased operations.

 Prior to its demise, the company was in serious financial trouble.
 The company's owner (Sandra Ang) had been allegedly embezzling the company's money.
 The financial losses from the embezzlement reportedly amounted to Rp 2.1 trillion (approximately US$210 million).
 On August 12, 2008, the Indonesian police named Sandra Ang as a suspect for money embezzlement.
 She was later arrested and also banned from leaving the country.

+By the end of 2008, almost every single one of Adam Air's planes was returned to lessor.
+Only 1 of its 737-200s remained, which was scrapped in Bandung 3 years later.

 Fleet

-Adam Air's fleet consisted of Boeing 737s.
+Adam Air's fleet consisted of Boeing 737s during its entire operation.